Ethanb75/reactTodo/readme.md

-# React Boilerplate
+# React ToDo
-A simple react boilerplate with foundation, sass, karma, express, react-router, babel, mocha, expect, and jquery. see the package.json file for more
+A more complex ToDo application made with react